TeamGadget-JP/Gadget_Entangle_for_Cascadeur/README.md

 You can now freely control the character in Cascadeur and experience the ultra-low latency synchronization while the Unity Play Mode environment (physics, lighting, etc.) is fully active!

+## GEC Multi-Character Synchronization with Identical Bone Names
+### Example: Synchronizing Two Characters
+### Prerequisite
+GEC uses only bone names as IDs.
+If multiple characters have identical bone names, a prefix must be added to distinguish them.
+### Procedure
+1. Import the first character normally.
+   Do not use any bone prefix.
+   Then rig the character using **RIG HELPER**.
+2. Create a new scene from **File -> New Scene**.
+   Import the second character into that new scene, and rig it using **RIG HELPER**.
+3. Save the second character scene as a native Cascadeur file (`.casc`) with any name.
+4. Return to the scene containing the first character.
+   Import the `.casc` file saved in step 3 using:
+   **File -> Import -> Import Scene To Current...**
+5. The second character will now be imported into the scene containing the first character.
+   If the characters have identical bone names, Cascadeur will automatically add a prefix such as `character1:` to the second character.
+6. In Unity, configure the Cascadeur-side bone names for each character individually in the character-specific bone settings.

 ### ⚠️ Prop meshes not syncing in Unity Editor (URP Environment)
 In newer Unity URP environments, you might encounter an issue where a Prop's Transform values update correctly, but the mesh itself remains frozen in the Scene view.
 This is caused by the "GPU Resident Drawer," an aggressive rendering cache feature in URP, interfering during Editor mode.
 Please follow these steps to resolve it: